magland/todo/README.md

 ---

+- [ ] nh5 - create h5py-like interface for reading - important for inspecting outputs of cebra in dendro
+- [ ] Dendro frontent: plugins - create a plugin interface

 - [ ] Dendro: maintain list of system apps
 - [ ] Dendro: compute resource - provide configuration option to determine which jobs require approval
 ---